nwg/racket-wiki/Continuous-Integration.md

 Architecture names, operating system names, and their valid combinations are defined by the [$GOOS and $GOARCH](https://golang.org/doc/install/source#environment) variables used by the [Go](https://golang.org/) compiler.

+TODO: Some racket features, such as memory accounting, require specifying certain options when compiling Racket.
+How do we test that these features work on supported platforms?
+Does it count as a separate variant of racket?
+The compiled racket binary is different and could behave differently.

 ### Racket (CGC and 3M)

 |      | `linux` | `darwin` | `windows` |